olu-olajide/lendable_tech_test/README.md

 ## Future Work

-### CI/CD Pipeline Integration

-- Aim to integrate CI/CD pipelines for automated deployments and explore blue-green deployment strategies.

 ### Monitoring and Logging

-- Plan to set up CloudWatch for monitoring and establish centralized logging for improved diagnostics.
+- Planning to set up CloudWatch for monitoring and establish centralized logging for improved diagnostics.

 ## Quick Start